m0-k1/Feed-Forward-Neural-Network/README.md

 >![](images/FFNetworkSingle.png)

->After succesfully realising the Feed Forward Network given in the figure, a more generic Neural Network will be worked upon for binary classification
+>After succesfully realising the Feed Forward Network given in the figure, a more generic Neural Network will be worked upon for binary classification.

->For Sigmoid Neuron Model refer to - https://github.com/Mohit-Kundu-1/Sigmoid_Neuron_Model
+>Afterwards, we will model a more generic class of FNN with multi-class classification and will play around a little bit.

-Afterwards, we will model a more generic class of FNN with multi-class classification and will play around a little bit.
+For Sigmoid Neuron Model refer to - https://github.com/Mohit-Kundu-1/Sigmoid_Neuron_Model